Dainee: Critical reception

 Sayani Rana of the Hindustan Times rated the series 4/5 stars and wrote "Daine is about the witch which resides in the uneducated depths of our hearts.
 Nirjhar has shed light on the dark side of society through his series.
 Bengali viewers have been gifted a completely fresh story based on this series."
 She praised Mimi Chakraborty's facile acting and corporeal display, the short but eye-drawing acting of Koushani, Biswajit Das' ominous expressions and Nirjhar Mitra's direction.
 She also applauded the story-writing, cinematography as well as the background score.

-Poorna Banerjee of the The Times of India rated the series 3/5 stars and termed it as "A tense, socially relevant gripping thriller with powerful performances, particularly from Mimi Chakraborty.
+Poorna Banerjee of The Times of India rated the series 3/5 stars and termed it as "A tense, socially relevant gripping thriller with powerful performances, particularly from Mimi Chakraborty.
 Her commanding performance elevates the series, making it an engaging experience despite its flaws."
 She also added "The series maintains a fast-paced, grim tone with little room for humour.
 The narrative is straightforward, with flashbacks providing context to the power dynamics at play.
 While the cinematography and tight editing enhance the intensity, the music and background score effectively heighten the drama."

 Agnivo Niyogi of High On Films reviewed the series and noted "The director keeps the tension razor-sharp: the back-and-forth of hostage negotiations, betrayals, and shifting alliances ensures that every moment feels unpredictable.
 The constant back-and-forth between timelines could have easily disrupted the tension, but tight direction ensures they flow seamlessly."
 He particularly praised the performances of Mimi Chakraborty and Biswajit Das and termed them as "Every flicker of emotion on her face feels raw and lived-in" and "a masterclass in quiet menace", respectively.
 He also applauded the cinematography, editing and the background score.